Skip to Content

 Variegated String of Pearls Care

-All about variegated string of pearls care
+All about variegated string of pearls care!

-This sun-kissed succulent thrives in bright indirect light.
+The variegated string of pearls thrives in bright, indirect light.
 Put it in your sunniest window or a spot that gets filtered sun outdoors in the spring and summer.
-It can even withstand some direct sunlight.
+I have great success with putting plants in the bright shade of my covered porch.

-But be careful.
-Direct, scorching sunlight can cause the beads to lose their luster, resulting in unsightly sunburns on the leaves.
+It can even withstand some direct sunlight…but be careful!
+Too much direct sunlight can cause the variegation to lose its luster and lead to sunburns on the leaves.
 You’ll want to slowly acclimate the plant to direct sunlight.

 And consider that the sun is not as harsh during some periods of the day.
 A few hours of direct morning sunlight should not be a problem.
 But once the afternoon sun starts heating things up, consider providing some shade.